joshdcuneo/mern-docker-starter/README.md

   ### SETUP SERVER CONTAINER
   ##########################
   server:
-    #The image to build
+    # Tell docker what file to build the server from
+    build:
-    build: ./server
+      context: ./server
+      dockerfile: Dockerfile-dev
     # The ports to expose
     expose:
       - 4000